Shopping cart abandonment recovery strategy

 Follow this proven strategy being used by some of the world's leading brands to reduce shopping cart abandonment throughout the customer journey.

 In today’s eCommerce industry, shopping cart and checkout abandonment are all too common behaviors among online shoppers.
-As 41 different studies from the last decade conclude, the average shopping cart abandonment rate is around 69.5% and aggressively cutting into retail profits.
+As our own data concludes, the average shopping cart abandonment rate today is around 72% and aggressively cutting into retail profits.
 As a result, many retailers have made abandonment reduction a primary goal and are devoting more and more resources towards achieving it.
-Fortunately, there are various tactics and strategies that reduce cart abandonments to a minimum and induce greater returns.
+Fortunately, there are various tactics and personalization strategies that reduce cart abandonments to a minimum and induce greater returns.

 To reduce cart abandonment and drive further sales and returns, eCommerce merchants should start by actively tracking and analyzing shopping cart abandonment KPIs.
 Many retailers find it effective to differentiate between checkout abandonment and cart abandonment.
 While cart abandonment refers to dropouts of customers with products left in their shopping carts and who had not yet begun the checkout process, checkout abandonment refers to customers who had abandoned the merchant’s site during the checkout process.

 By learning about the behavioral characteristics of each group of “abandoners,” merchants can tailor segmented experiences and execute personalized campaigns on the three stages of the abandonment “timeline,” i.e. pre-abandonment, display of abandonment intent and post-abandonment.

 It’s difficult to gauge visitor intent during the pre-abandonment phase (after all, your visitor may be just browsing your site without any true intention to buy) but it’s probable to assume that some of the causes for their eventual abandonment may come from a user-experience (UX) perspective.